-Counselling & Psychotherapy in the Walton on Thames, Waterloo and Southwark areas
+Counselling & Psychotherapy in Walton on Thames serving Weybridge, Molesey and surrounding areas

-Most of my work as a psychotherapist and counsellor in Walton on Thames, also offering psychotherapy and counselling in the Waterloo and Southwark area, is with individuals within the 20-65 age range, however I do work with couples, older adults and young adults aged 16+ also.
+In answer to this....
+Most of my work as a psychotherapist and counsellor in Walton on Thames, , also offering counselling and psychotherapy to residents of Molesey, Weybridge and the surrounding areas of Elmbridge, in addition to psychotherapy in central london, Waterloo, is with adults within the 20-65 age range, however I do also work with couples, older adults and young adults aged 16+.
 I work on an open-ended basis or for an agreed time period.
 I am experienced at counselling people presenting with a range of issues including but not limited to:

 Don’t worry if you’re not sure how to express your reasons for attending counselling or what you hope counselling might help with, we can always look at this together.
 Please feel free to contact me if you’d like to discuss your particular circumstances.